Trump Holds Thanksgiving Teleconference With Troops Amid Criticism That He Doesn’t Support Military

 “I do, but I can’t tell you.”

-On Thursday’s call, Trump asked the commander of th Bagram Air Field in Afghanistan “how are things going over there?”
+On Thursday’s call, Trump asked the commander of the Bagram Air Field in Afghanistan “how are things going over there?”
 He then suggested that he could visit the troops at some point.

 “Maybe I’ll see you over there.
 You never know what’s going to happen,” he said.